Thyroid Cancer and Genetics: Understanding the Link

 - Hormone therapy:

-Hormone therapy prevents the release of hormones that might cause cancer to spread or rebound.
+Hormone therapy prevents the release of hormones that might cause cancer to spread or recur.

 - Can I prevent thyroid cancer?